-This stove has been designed to burn clean and efficient.
-If used correctly this stove will burn far more efficiently than normal with the obvious notable features of CLEAN GLASS.
+This stove has been designed to burn cleanly with high efficiency.
+If used correctly this stove will burn very efficiently with the obvious notable features of CLEAN GLASS.
 Never clean glass when stove is hot.
 Always use stove glass cleaner which is available from your stove retailer.